 Yes, Diana and I just came back from this year’s Lone Pine Film Festival, its 25th Anniversary.
 And what a great weekend it was.
 The movie screenings, location tours, concerts, celebrity guests, all commemorating the town’s movie heritage.
 Talk about tours?
 Twenty-five years ago it was one.
 This year it was fifteen.
 Talk about celebrity guests?
 Over the years the Festival’s hosted the likes of Ernest Borgnine, Douglas Fairbanks Jr., Virginia Mayo, Gregory Peck and Claire Trevor.
 And talk about … But first, some of you may still be asking, “Where is Lone Pine?”
 And then, “What is The Lone Pine Film Festival?”
 And, “There’s a Lone Pine Film History Museum?”
 Okay, fair enough.
 Let’s go back to the beginning.

 So how did the celebrating begin?
-Mom and Dad had been visiting Lone Pine for years, for fun (and I can remember going-with as long as I can remember).
-Well, one day after spending glorious hours out in the rocks, they went back into town and asked for a book on the movies made there.
+Mom and Dad had been visiting Lone Pine for years, for fun (and I've gone with for as long as I can remember).
+Well, one day after spending some glorious hours out in the rocks, we went back into town and asked for a book on the movies made there.
 “There isn’t one?”
-Dad was thrilled he’d be the one to write it; sharing those movies and stories about them and the friends who made them.
+Dad was thrilled he’d get to write it; sharing those movies and stories about them and the friends who made them.
 And then Kerry Powell, a local artist and businesswoman, said she wanted to put on something to commemorate it all.
 And so they did.
-And now so many fans can enjoy getting out into those rocks and seeing where Hollywood made King Of The Khyber Rifles and How The West Was Won and The Shadow.
+And now all us fans can get out into those rocks and see where Hollywood made King Of The Khyber Rifles and How The West Was Won and The Shadow.
 Yes, it’s been over ninety years that Hollywood’s been going on location in Lone Pine.